toilville/twinning/TWINNING_TRANSFORMATION_TODO.md

 - Take breaks between phases to reset limits

 ## Next Session Goals
-Start with Phase 1, Steps 1.1-1.3 to understand the existing Phase0.5 content and requirements.
+**PRIORITY**: Start with Phase 0, Steps 0.1-0.3 to understand current toilville ecosystem before proceeding with Phase0.5 integration.

 ## Notes
+- **NEW**: Phase 0 research is critical to align Twinning with current toilville work
 - Keep original Phase0.5 materials as reference
 - Maintain connection to #ProleVibeSummer experiment
 - Integrate with existing toilville ecosystem
 - Focus on AI-human collaboration as core theme
+- Use Phase 0 findings to inform all subsequent phases